This sandy little cove is one of Cornwall’s most beautiful beaches.

 Cornish delicacies include pasties and ice cream.

 There is also a small shop that sells a range of beach goods.
-A new eco friendly toilet block has recently been built.
+An eco friendly toilet block is behind the cafe.

 Dogs are normally permitted off lead on cliff top walks but dog owners are reminded that the area around Kynance Cove is a site of special scientific interest and there should be no disturbance to wildlife and dog mess should be collected and disposed of in an environmentally friendly manner.

-Dog owners should also be aware that on sections of the South West Coast Path there may be signs requesting that dogs be put on leads in order to prevent disturbance to Cornwall’s most treasured bird, the Chough.
+Dog owners should also be aware that on sections of the South West Coast Path there may be signs requesting that dogs be put on leads in order to prevent disturbance to grazing animals and Cornwall’s most treasured bird, the Chough.

 This National Trust owned self-catering cottage is sometimes referred to as ‘twitcher’s retreat’.
 This reference reflects its location at the seaward end of a valley well known for its migratory birds and its close proximity to seabirds.

-There are no camp sites in either Kynance Cove or close by and the erection of tents is prohibited.
-Other self-catering cottages, hotels, B&B’s and touring camp sites within a few miles of Kynance Cove can be seen on the Places to Stay on The Lizard.
+There are no camp sites in Kynance Cove or close by and the erection of tents is prohibited.
+Other self-catering cottages, hotels, B&Bs and touring camp sites within a few miles of Kynance Cove can be seen on the Places to Stay on The Lizard page.

 Heading north from the National Trust car park following the path down onto the beach at Kynance Cove, past the café and up the roughly stepped steep path towards Asparagus Island is the start of the walk leading to Mullion Cove and its harbour.

-Mullion Cove is about 4.5 miles from Kynance Cove and takes about 3 hours.
+Mullion Cove is about 4.5 miles from Kynance Cove.
 The walk is mainly along cliff tops but does include moderate ascents and descents into valleys.
 At the harbour there are toilets and a pay and display car park.
 Mullion village with its comprehensive range of shops is about a mile inland up the B3296.

 This walk takes about an hour and is mainly along the cliff tops but does include moderate climbs and descents into valleys.
 At Lizard Point there are cafes and souvenir shops.
 Toilets at the nearby National Trust car park, grid ref: SW703116, are open throughout the year and include disabled facilities.